Two in-game ads, a pre-roll YouTube ad and a digital outdoor ad promoted the film Annabelle , rated 15.

 placing the ad.
 We concluded that its placement did not breach the Code.

-tumblers for them and they were then shown posing for photographs while, initially, holding their tumblers.
-The background changed to show different countries and settings, and the arrangement of the group also changed, with the characters no longer
+drink into tumblers for them and they were then shown posing for photographs while, initially, holding their tumblers.
+The background changed to show different countries and settings, and the arrangement of the group also changed, with the

 The ASA received two complaints.